murchr/recovery_app_demo/README.md

 - As a user, I want to be able to load an instance of the last accessed instance of DailyLogMap
 - As a user, I want to be able to add DailyLog entries from a file to runtime DailyLogMap
 - As a user, I want to be able to save my DailyLogMap to a file.

+## Phase 4: Task 2

+- As a user, I want creation of new LogEntries to be robust against invalid input.
+ExerciseEntry/WeightEntry constructors
+- gui implementation of a type hierarchy with abstract class NewEntryFrame and subclasses NewExerciseFrame/NewWeightFrame.
+Overwritten class: storeEntries(), initializeItems(), initializeItems(Log Entry)

+## Phase 4: Task 3

+- As is apparent in the diagram the project is designed such that additional features data fields can be added to the app by adding it as a field to DailyLog/DailyLogPanel and generating appropriate subclasses of logEntry, LogList, SummaryStat, EntryVis, LogListVis, and LogListPanel.
+- The structure for the RecoveryApp for the most part is clean however if given more time the structure of DailyLogMap and LogList should be refactored to encapsulate rather than extend the Java ConcurrentSkipListMap and ArrayList classes respectively.
+Additionally, further refactoring should be executed to divide MemoryHandling into classes to handle Addresses and RecoveryApp independently.
+- The structure for the RecoveryAppUI would benefit from altering passing of the RecoveryApp data within the RecoveryAppGui and down its class structure.
+Next, refactoring the LogListPanel, LogOptionPanel, and LogListVis into a single class structure may be more coherent in reducing the split of closely related functionality.